trandannyy/pagila-hw3/README.md

         More diverse data #28
     ```
-    Observe that you now have very recent data from January 2024.

-    To get access to this data, you will need to brind down your docker containers, and rebuild the images.
+    To access this data from within postgres, you will need to brind down your docker containers, and rebuild the images.

+    > **NOTE:**
+    > Notice that I have stopped telling you *how* to do this procedure...
+    > you should have done it enough now to either have the commands memorized or know exactly where to look them up.
+    > I will soon also stop telling you *when* to do this procedure.
+    > In real world tutorials / projects,
+    > it is often assumed that the developer knows enough about docker to know when to use what docker commands without prompting.

-    You can verify that you have access to the new data by recounting the number of stores and staff members.
+    You can verify that you have access to the correct new data by recounting the number of stores and staff members.
     ```
     postgres=# select count(*) from store;
      count